 Penalties for Illegal Gambling-Filipinos are known for their passion for sports, entertainment, and gambling.
 This is seen in the diversity of games and different forms of gambling that can be found in different parts of the country.
 Locals are known to bet on horses, basketball games, the outcome of elections, and cockfighting.
 This is on top of the traditional card games which have dominated the country for decades.

-Best Online Casino sites in the Philippines 2019
+Best Online Casino Sites in the Philippines for 2023

 Passed during the Fourteenth Congress of the Republic of the Philippines, the law addresses the calls of different stakeholders to tighten the rules and policies on illegal number game, particularly Jueteng.
 Before the passage of the Act, the gambling laws in the country is described as ‘friendly and loose’.
 The laws then allowed for varied interpretations, thus giving creative individuals with a window to take part in different forms of illegal gambling.
 But with the signing of the law on April 19, 2004, an Act is now in place that clearly defines illegal gambling and spells out the stiffer penalties for offenders.

 The Act addressed the gaps in Presidential Decree No. 1602 which focused on ‘video Karera (racing) games’ only.
 Since the PD only focused on this type of gambling, many enterprising individuals simply jumped into other forms of gambling like the numbers game.
 To address this use of ‘loose wording’, the Act replaced numbers game with ‘any other illegal gambling activities that are devised to elude prosecution’.